offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

    Capture lists are essentially the functor's constructor.
 When the capture was pulled in ...

-   * because it was explicitly stated, it's called to as a named capture.
+   * because it was explicitly stated, it's called a named capture.
    * automatically, it's called a default capture.

    ```{note}